snowdriftcoop/snowdrift/admin-tools/DATABASE-MANAGEMENT.md

 ### More database operations

-To see all the commands sdb.hs supports, run:
+To see all the commands sdc supports, run:

-    ./sdb.hs help
+    sdc help